astrolabsoftware/spark-kernel-nersc/README.md

 /usr/common/software/python/3.5-anaconda/bin/python -m ipykernel $@
 ```

-The kernel and the startup scripts will be stored at `$HOME/.ipython/kernels/`.
+The startup scripts will be stored with the kernel at `$HOME/.ipython/kernels/`.
 We support only Python 3.5 for the moment.

 ### Pyspark arguments